tarwn/lessthandot-hugo/blogs/content/posts/2015-11-18-distributed-storage-how-sql-azure-replicas-work.md

 Writes in SQL Azure come through a TDS gateway that, transparent to us, passes our queries to the Primary replica.
 The replica determines what the change will be from our operation, assigns a Change Sequence Number (CSN) to it, then replicates it to the secondary replicas.
 The Primary replica only commits the changes after it has received at least one acknowledgement back from the secondaries, ensuring the data now is now on at least two replicas (the Primary and one secondary).

 <div style="margin: 1em 3em; padding: 1em; text-align: center; border: 1px solid #dddddd; background-color: #eeeeee; border-radius: 6px;">
-  Press the “Run” button below to start sending writes from the “gateway” into the replicas.
+  Press the "Run" button below to start sending writes from the "gateway" into the replicas.
 </div>

 <iframe src="http://tarwn.github.io/DistributedSamples/Javascript/blog/azure_w.html" style="width: 800px; height: 600px; border: 2px solid #eeeeee"></iframe>

 What you're seeing is a simulation of the writes I described above.
-Each replica has a set of data that has been stored and a short transaction log and indicates whether it is the “PRIMARY” or “secondary” in it's title bar.
+Each replica has a set of data that has been stored and a short transaction log and indicates whether it is the "PRIMARY" or "secondary" in it's title bar.

-The “gateway” in the top left sends each write to the PRIMARY replica.
+The "gateway" in the top left sends each write to the PRIMARY replica.
 The PRIMARY replica calculates the storage change of the write, assigns it a CSN, and sends it to the two secondary replicas.
 These secondaries apply the change locally and send back an acknowledgement, at which point the PRIMARY commits the change (more on this in a moment).
 Once the PRIMARY commits the change, it returns a success response back to the person that sent that particular INSERT or UPDATE statement.

 Keep in mind, this is a simulation.
 The model for the COMMIT above is based on what I found in the articles above, but is probably not quite right (and I would love it if someone has more definitive information about this so i could improve it).